-The Northwestern League, a minor league, is organized in Rockford, Illinois.
-The circuit, that will be defunct before the season ends, includes teams from Davenport, Omaha, Dubuque and Rockford.
+The Northwestern League is organized in Rockford, Illinois.
+The minor league circuit, which includes teams from Davenport, Omaha, Dubuque, and Rockford, will be defunct before the season ends.

 With Mayor Fiorello La Guardia on hand, Lou Gehrig is sworn in as a member of the New York City Parole Commission.
 Although the term is for ten years, the former Yankee slugger will eventually become too ill even to sign his name and will ask for a leave of absence next year.